 Though today’s consumer digital communications tools are designed to be the ultimate data mines, businesses can’t afford to take data security risks when it comes…

-It’s no secret that internal communications is becoming increasingly important in all types of businesses.
+It’s no secret that the importance of internal communications is becoming very well-known in all types of businesses.
 Whether you employ non-desk workers around the world or run a small business, internal communication can no longer be ignored.
 Here’s why:

 People have embraced communication wholeheartedly.
 Most people have multiple social media profiles, they rely on mobile technology, and they are constantly in touch with each other.
 It only makes sense to offer that same level of communication within your organization.